-The experimenter field is the Experimenter ID, which takes the same form as in struct of p-experimenter (see 7.5.4).
+The experimenter field is the Experimenter ID, which takes the same form as in the typical experimenter structure (see 7.2.5).
+The rest of the instruction body is experimenter defined, the whole instruction need to be padded to 64 bits.

-7.2.5 Action Structures
+7.2.4 Action Structures